LeToNode/Play2.0-CN-doc/scalaGuide/tutorials/todolist/ScalaTodoList.md

 We create a route to list all tasks, and a couple of others to handle task creation and deletion.
 The route to handle task deletion defines a variable argument `id` in the URL path.
 This value is then passed to the `deleteTask` method that will create the `Action`.

-Now if your reload in your browser, you will see that Play cannot compile your routes files:
+Now if your reload in your browser, you will see that Play cannot compile your `routes` file:

 [[images/routes.png]]

-This is because they reference non-existing actions methods.
-So let's add them to the `Application.scala` file:
+This is because the new routes reference non-existent action methods.
+So let’s add them to the `Application.scala` file:

 ```
 object Application extends Controller {